 - Autohelm Compass (Electric)

 - Clock and Barometer

-- 240v Shore Power connection cable + a ring main with 3 x 3-pin outlets.
+- 240v Shore Power connection cable to a ring main with 3 x 3-pin socket outlets within the accommodation.

 - 2 x 12v batteries (see note below)

 - Merlin Battery Charger

 - NOTE: 'Cut-off ' switches for all battery provided power, are located under the double berth aft, adjacent to the Navigator's station.

 The vessel is fitted with a 2-cylinder 18hp VOLVO PENTA 2002 diesel engine, located under the entry steps, which are removed to provide access to the fore-part of the engine and gearbox.
 The unit is sea-water cooled and - with a reduction gearbox - drives a shaft fitted with a rope cutter and a 2-bladed propeller - together with an alternator charging battery system @ 12v DC.
 The engine is largely accessed by removal of the top of the structure.
 It is understood the side panels can also be removed for additional access.

 A classic varnished wooden tiller - with a little-used new, blue cloth cover - has good leverage when underway.
 Equally, a 'pin' for the self-steering Autohelm Autopilot connection is fitted.